 How to plant Buddleja

-Buddleja are deciduous shrubs grown for their clusters of small but fragrant, nectar-rich flowers during summer.
+Buddleja are deciduous shrubs grown for their clusters of bright and fragrant, nectar-rich flowers during summer.
 These summer blooms are a favourite food source for butterflies, hence the common name ‘butterfly bush’.
 Compact varieties are a low-maintenance option for patio containers as well as borders.
 This valuable wildlife enhancing plant can be grown in all situations in a sunny position and tolerates most soil types.

 How to plant

-- Soak the roots in water for 3-6 hours prior to planting.
-Prepare a hole large enough to accommodate the roots system.
-The roots should be fully submerged after planting.
-Any top growth, including stems and branches should remain above the soil surface after planting.
+— If planting directly into a border, dig a hole in the border which is large enough to fit the full root system.
+The roots should be fully submerged after planting, and the stem/branches should be left exposed above the soil surface.
 Ensure the hole is the correct depth so that the soil is level with the point at which the roots meet the stem.
+Remove weeds and excess growth from neighbouring plants which could smother or compete with the new shrub, and dig over the planting area in advance to soften the soil.

-- Improve the initial growing conditions by digging in some organic matter like compost or leaf mould to the planting hole, this soft texture will help the roots settle in and grow.
+— Improve the immediate growing conditions by mixing in organic matter like compost or leaf mould to the planting hole, this provides a soft medium for the new roots to settle into and a boost of nutrients.

 — When planting into the garden, choose a position in full sun or very light shade.
 Buddleja does best in a well-drained soil.